certtools/intelmq/docs/user/bots.rst

 **Configuration Parameters**

 * `field`: the event field which should be filtered on.
 Needs to be in ISO 8601 formatted.
 Default: `time.source`
 * `timespan`: time interval for filtering records.
-Default: `1d`
+Default: `24 hours`

 **Description**

-The bot filters new records, for example when only records from the last 2 days are needed.
+The bot filters new records, for example when only records from the last 2 days (48 hours) are needed.
 Also allows entries without a date.

 .. _intelmq.bots.experts.tor_nodes.expert: